Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/README.md

 # CENTENNIAL
 Microwave and Millimeterwave PoC Applications

+The repository is under preparetion for the 4th PoC.
+OpenDaylight applications are prepared for Boron SR1.
+Models needs to be modified for ONF TR 532.
+[sko] 2016-12-06

 ## 03-WTP-PoC
 Repository for the 3.
 ONF wireless transport project (WTP) proof of concept (PoC).